-AUS supports and promotes the research and consulting activities of its faculty members.
+AUS supports and promotes all research and scholarly work and consulting activities of its faculty members.
 In addition, AUS offers its students opportunities to work on faculty research projects, to present papers with faculty at international conferences and to assist faculty in developing research grants.

-AUS upholds its ethical responsibility to administratively review all proposed research projects involving humans and animal subjects.
+AUS upholds its ethical responsibility to administratively review all proposed research projects involving human and animal subjects.
 All research studies at AUS involving the participation of humans must be submitted to and approved by the AUS Institutional Review Board (IRB) before any study is undertaken.
 All studies involving animal subjects undergo protocol evaluation by the Institutional Animal Care and Use Committee (IACUC) before any study is undertaken.